fastn-community/hero-design-template/README.md

 ### 1. Replace Package Information

-In the section labeled "DOCUMENTATION FOR YOUR HEADER COMPONENTS", locate the `docs.home component and check the following placeholders:
+In the section labeled "DOCUMENTATION FOR YOUR Hero COMPONENTS", locate the `docs.home component and check the following placeholders:

 **Note:** All these are auto-filled values during repository creation